Goodsprings Ghost Town

 The Pioneer Saloon

-The Pioneer Saloon became legendary long before the 1940s, but became even more well known after an incident involving two of Hollywood’s most famous celebrities.
-Actress Carole Lombard was finishing a war bond rally and on a flight from Indiana to Los Angeles, and after refueling in Las Vegas, her plane tragically crashed into Mt.
-Potosi—a mere 11 miles from Goodsprings.
-Lombard’s husband, Clark Gable, waited at the Goodsprings Pioneer Saloon for days, awaiting for her search party to return.
-You can see evidence of his visit from cigarette burns in the Brunswick bar counter, as he nodded off awaiting news of what would become Lombard’s untimely death.
+Goodsprings’ Pioneer Saloon achieved fame long before the 1940s, but soared to stardom after an incident involving two of Hollywood’s most famous celebrities.
+In 1942, actress Carole Lombard was flying from Las Vegasto Los Angeles when her plane tragically crashed into Mt.
+Potosi — a mere 11 miles from Goodsprings.
+Lombard’s husband, actor Clark Gable, waited at the Pioneer Saloon for days awaiting news from her search party.
+Visitors can still see evidence of his cigarette burns on the Brunswick bar counter.

 The Pioneer Saloon